andrey123h/Slack-Grocery-Bot/README.md

-Leverages the Slack Web API alongside Spring MVC
+Leverages the Slack Web API alongside Spring MVC integrated two LLM backends, Ollama’s deepseek-r1:1.5b and OpenAI’s ChatGPT API via clear prompt engineering.
 REST controllers for order intake, implements custom Slack slash commands, interactive UI, uses Java’s regex for parsing free-form message text, and relies on Jackson for JSON payload handling.
 Timed operations are handled by Spring Scheduling.
 Testing with JUnit & Mockito.
 Implementing an HTTP middleware for authentication and validating of Slack signature
-### In progress: DB, adding deployment pipelines for staging and production, LLM API integration.
+### In progress: multi-tenant database support, adding deployment pipelines for staging and production

 ## In this project, I deliberately chose to build my Slack integration with plain Spring MVC instead of using the Bolt framework, so I could dive deep into the underlying HTTP mechanics, REST controllers, middleware and many other important concepts with which I gained hands-on experience.

 ### Core Funcullality:
-- Opens a new thread (Monday morning) in a designated “orders” channel with simple ordering instructions.
+- Opens a new thread (configurable day and time) in a designated “orders” channel with simple ordering instructions.
 - Collects user orders via free form messages (no strict form is require)
 - Allows “+1” reactions on others’ orders to indicate support and popularity of items.
-- Closes the thread later in the week (Thursday afternoon) and posts a formatted summary showing per-user totals and reaction counts.
+- Closes the thread later in the week (configurable day and time) and posts a formatted summary showing per-user totals and reaction counts.
 - Provides admin tools including a slash command to trigger on-demand summaries.
-- Interactive Block Kit UI for managing default item lists.
+- Interactive UI, differant view for user's and admins.
+- LLM generated summaries alongside manual formatted summary
+- Configurable scheduler so workspace admin can choose when to open/close the grocery thread.

 ### Admin Features
-- Interactive UI: Block Kit interface for managing default grocery items
+- Interactive UI: Block Kit interface for managing default grocery items and configurable scheduler
 - On-Demand Summaries: Slash command to generate summaries anytime, DM and thread support.